Democrat Senator — Connecticut

 Read twice and referred to the Committee on Commerce, Science, and Transportation.

-A bill to establish the Strength in Diversity Program, and for other purposes.
+A bill to improve the structure of the Federal Pell Grant program, and for other purposes.

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.